jackburton79/ocs-agent/tinyxml2/readme.md

 Note that (currently) there is a performance impact for using COLLAPSE_WHITESPACE.
 It essentially causes the XML to be parsed twice.

+#### Error Reporting

+TinyXML-2 reports the line number of any errors in an XML document that cannot be parsed correctly.
+In addition, all nodes (elements, declarations, text, comments etc.) and attributes have a line number recorded as they are parsed.
+This allows an application that performs additional validation of the parsed XML document (e.g. application-implemented DTD validation) to report line number information in it's errors.

 ### Entities

 TinyXML-2 recognizes the pre-defined "character entities", meaning special